1967 – ‘OUR WORLD’ | PART TWO: ‘ALL YOU NEED IS LOVE’ | THE BBC O.B. AT ABBEY ROAD WITH THE BEATLES

 It’s hard to see how there could be more than one or two separate ‘foldback’ feeds out of the REDD.37, so if Geoff Emerick could have managed 2 foldbacks, one might have been feeding the very big EMI ‘White Elephant’ foldback loudspeakers, one of which can be seen beyond the 2 cellos in some shots.
 That would give something for the audience….if kept low enough not to colour the sound pickup too much.

-In fact it was interesting that the orchestral guys were happy to put on the cans at all….particularly the string players as my experience even into the early ’70’s was that they really did not want them, but expected a foldback speaker placed near them.
+In fact it was interesting that the orchestral guys were happy to put on the cans at a …. particularly the string players, as my experience even into the early ’70’s was that they really wouldn’t wear them, expecting a foldback speaker to be placed near them.

 AFTER THE SHOW – THE OVERDUBS AND FINAL MIX

 Geoff Emerick and Richard Lush nipped off to the nearby ‘Abbey Tavern’ after the programme and returned to find the maintenance engineer Martin Benge had already threaded up the tape machines in readiness for the mix, after all, they were trying to get the release of ‘All You Need Is Love’ out in record time.

 “From the first playback, the four Beatles were knocked out by what they were hearing.
 Harrison winced a little during his guitar solo, but Richard took the initiative and reassured him, saying ” It’ll be fine; we’ll put a little wobble on it and it will be great”.